-Activity: The City has used seasonal sand berms in the past as a means to prevent flooding from winter storms.
-Construction of seasonal protective sand berms have been previously authorized under SPL-2004-01460-JCM.
-The City of Santa Barbara Waterfront Department (City) proposes to temporarily impact 1.8 acres of waters of the U.S. by erecting a 950-foot-long seasonal sand berm along Leadbetter Beach to protect existing infrastructure in the Santa Barbara Harbor Commercial Area.
-The berm would be 24 feet wide at the base and 10 feet tall, and constructed of native material pushed from below the mean high water mark along the beach.
-The City would maintain the berm as needed during the winter storm season.
-Construction and maintenance would occur after October 31 and would be demolished not later than April 15 each year.
-When demolished, the sand would be spread evenly along the beach.
+Activity: The City of Carpinteria, Department of Parks and Recreation (City) proposes to temporarily impact 1.74 acres of waters of the U.S. by erecting a 1,400-foot-long seasonal sand berm parallel to the coastline to protect existing infrastructure in the city of Carpinteria from ocean wave damage.
+The berm would be constructed of native material pushed from below the mean high water mark along the beach.
+The City would conduct berm maintenance activities as needed during the winter storm season to repair damaged portions of the berm.
+The berm would not be constructed prior to November 1 each year and would be demolished no later than April 15 each year.
+Once demolished, the sand would be spread evenly along the beach to restore its pre-project contours.
+The City has used seasonal sand berms in the past as a means to prevent flooding from winter storms.
+Berm activities would be conducted only between November 1 and April 15 of each year.
+The Corps of Engineers has previously authorized construction of a seasonal protective sand berm (File no. SPL-1991-5072600-JWM).
 For more information see page 3 of this notice.

 Interested parties are hereby notified that the Los Angeles District is proposing to reissue a Department of the Army permit for the activity described herein.
 Interested parties are invited to provide their views on the proposed work, which will become a part of the record and will be considered in the decision.
 This permit will be issued or denied under Section 404 of the Clean Water Act (33 U.S.C.
 403) and Section 10 of the River and Harbors Act of 1899 (33 U.S. C.).

 Comments should be mailed to:

-U.S. Army Corps of Engineers, Los Angeles District Regulatory Division-Ventura Field Office ATTN: CESPL-RG-2014-00356-CLH 2151 Alessandro Dr., Suite 110 Ventura, California 93001
+U.S. Army Corps of Engineers, Los Angeles District Regulatory Division-Ventura Field Office ATTN: CESPL-RG-2014-00508-CLH 2151 Alessandro Dr., Suite 110 Ventura, California 93001

-Alternatively, comments can be sent electronically to: crystal.huerta@usace.army.mil\.
+Alternatively, comments can be sent electronically to: crystal.huerta@usace.army.mil .